Social media for insurance companies and agents has its challenges.

-Insurance agencies should take a practical approach to social media to avoid the pitfalls and enjoy the benefits.
+Insurance agencies should take a practical approach to social media to ensure compliance, avoid pitfalls and enjoy the benefits.

 Today we are going to discuss how to take a practical approach to social media for insurance agents following these 11 proven steps.

 Getting Started and Engaging on Social Media

-In 2018, brands and businesses are expected to have a minimal social presence of at least Facebook and/or Twitter profiles.
+In 2019, brands and businesses, insurance agencies included, are expected to have a minimal social presence of at least Facebook and/or Twitter profiles.

 “According to the Pew Research Center, 75% of American men and 83% of American women use Facebook”

 If you’re going to have social media for your insurance agency then you should start with Facebook, then add a Twitter account second and additional platforms over time.

-In the beginning it is ok to focus on setting up your profiles to best reflect your brand.
+In the beginning, it is ok to focus solely on setting up your profiles to best reflect your brand.
 You don’t need to worry about posting content or engaging with folks until you have your brand presence completely optimized and ready.